-The equipment used for the halo vest system is made up of two parts:
+The equipment used for halo vest system is made up of two parts:

 The halo vest system equipment is made from material that is strong and light so it is easy for your child to move around.

-Because the equipment is not made from metal, your child can have a magnetic resonance imaging (MRI) scan while he or she is wearing it, if required, to view the spine.
+As the equipment is not made from metal, your child can have a magnetic resonance imaging (MRI) scan while they are wearing it, if required, to view the spine.

 Are there any risks?

-Bumps and knocks to the halo can be painful, and traumatic and boisterous activity is best avoided.
+Bumps and knocks to the halo can be painful, and traumatic and boisterous activity should be avoided.